triton-inference-server/openvino_backend/README.md

 It is recommended to use OpenVINO dynamic batch size instead.

-### Dynamic batch size and shapes

-In Triton OpenVINO backend only using `-1` as a dynamic dimension is supported.
-[Ranges](https://docs.openvino.ai/2023.3/ovms_docs_dynamic_shape_dynamic_model.html) are not supported.

-### Examples of the "config.pbtxt" files depending on the use case
+## Examples of the "config.pbtxt" file sections depending on the use case

+### Latency mode

 Latency mode with low concurrency on the client side.
 Recommended for performance optimization with low number of parallel clients.
 ```